mattermost/docs/source/install/troubleshooting.rst

 This should be a detailed explanation of anything the end users who are reporting the unexpected behavior have in common.
 This includes (but is not limited to):

-- Team and Channel memberships, including direct and group messages
+- Team and Channel memberships, including Direct and Group Messages
 - Authentication methods
 - Client operating system and app versions
 - How users connect to the Mattermost server